 You can read the letter here.

 An Army Reserve Chaplain, veteran, and former missionary, Russell (Rusty) Trubey has been a chaplain at the Coatesville (PA) VA Medical Center for nearly ten years.
 In June 2024, as part of his normal duties, Chaplain Trubey conducted a worship service in the chapel and preached a sermon from the first chapter of Romans.
 When Chaplain Trubey was cleaning up the chapel after the service ended, an onsite VA police officer approached him, alleging complaints made about his sermon from that day.
 Chaplain Trubey informed his supervisor, Chaplain Brynn White, that the police had been called after his sermon.
 After that, Chaplain Trubey was removed from his duties as chaplain, investigated for several months, and threatened with a mark on his permanent record.
-While the Coatesville facility rescinded this proposed reprimand, his supervisor has implemented an unconstitutional sermon review process and is attempting to change the Chaplain SOP and Performance Plan to limit the topics on which chaplains can preach.
-If put into effect, this plan would punish chaplains for preaching according to their faith tradition and religious convictions.
+While the Coatesville facility rescinded this proposed reprimand, his supervisor attempted to implement an unconstitutional sermon review process and change the Chaplain SOP and Performance Plan to limit the topics on which chaplains could preach.
+If put into effect, chaplains could have been punished for preaching according to their faith tradition and religious convictions.

 ###